Python3pkg/PITE_Project/README.md

 16) Data should be hidden in TESTS/DATA                                                       DONE

-17) Instalation package                                                                       IN PROGRESS
+17) Instalation package                                                                       DONE

-18) NEW NAME AND LOGO?
-IN PROGRESS
+18) NEW NAME AND LOGO? ----FLOOT!
+DONE

-19) MANUAL for customer                                                                       IN PROGRESS
+19) MANUAL for customer                                                                       DONE

 Of course you can still open sf2rconverter from terminal if you only want.